rjankie/qafedev.github.io/05_AdvancedWebApplicationTopics.md

 This configuration will work for Jetty 6.
 Jetty 7 and later uses different classes where *org.mortbay.jetty* has been changed into *org.eclipse.jetty*.

 ### Tomcat
-To get JNDI working in Tomcat, two changes have to be made.
-First up the context.xml of Tomcat in the conf-folder should be modified.
+To get JNDI working in Tomcat, a few changes have to be made.
+First, make sure that the JDBC driver found in the QAFE Engine (ojdbc5.jar) is available in Tomcat's *lib*-folder.
+Next up the context.xml of Tomcat in the *conf*-folder should be modified.
 A resource has to be added like in the example below.
 ```XML
 <Resource name="jdbc/oracleQAFE" auth="Container"
 		  type="javax.sql.DataSource" driverClassName="oracle.jdbc.OracleDriver"